rdz-oss/BattyBirdNET-Analyzer/README.md

-# BattyBirdNET - Bat Sound Analyzer
+# BatNET - Bat Sound Analyzer

 **Note: The system is under heavy development and not (as yet) fit for production use.
 You are welcome to try it and send feedback.**
 ## Purpose